Source code for ngclearn.utils.metric_utils

 #@partial(jit, static_argnums=[2])

 [docs] def analyze_scores(mu, y, extract_label_indx=True): ## examines classifcation statistics """ Analyzes a set of prediction matrix and target/ground-truth matrix or vector.
-Args: mu: prediction (design) matrix; shape is (N x C) where C is number of classes and N is the number of patterns examined y: target / ground-truth (design) matrix; shape is (N x C) OR an array of class integers of length N (with "extract_label_indx = True") extract_label_indx: run an argmax to pull class integer indices from "y", assuming y is a one-hot binary encoding matrix (Default: True), otherwise, this assumes "y" is an array of class integer indices of length N Returns: confusion matrix, precision, recall, misses (empty predictions/all-zero rows), accuracy, adjusted-accuracy (counts all misses as incorrect) """ miss_mask = (jnp.sum(mu, axis=1) == 0.) * 1. misses = jnp.sum(miss_mask) ## how many misses? labels = y if extract_label_indx: labels = jnp.argmax(y, axis=1) guesses = jnp.argmax(mu, axis=1) conf_matrix = confusion_matrix(labels, guesses) precision = precision_score(labels, guesses, average='macro') recall = recall_score(labels, guesses, average='macro') ## produce accuracy score measurements guess = jnp.argmax(mu, axis=1) ## gather all model/output guesses equality_mask = jnp.equal(guess, labels) * 1. ### compute raw accuracy acc = jnp.sum(equality_mask) / (y.shape[0] * 1.) ### compute hit-masked accuracy (adjusted accuracy adj_acc = jnp.sum(equality_mask * (1. - miss_mask)) / (y.shape[0] * 1.) ## output analysis statistics return conf_matrix, precision, recall, misses, acc, adj_acc
+Args: mu: prediction (design) matrix; shape is (N x C) where C is number of classes and N is the number of patterns examined y: target / ground-truth (design) matrix; shape is (N x C) OR an array of class integers of length N (with "extract_label_indx = True") extract_label_indx: wehn True, run an argmax to pull class integer indices from "y", assuming y is a one-hot binary encoding matrix (Default: True), otherwise, if False, this treats "y" is an array of class integer indices of length N Returns: confusion matrix, precision, recall, misses (empty predictions/all-zero rows), accuracy, adjusted-accuracy (counts all misses as incorrect) """ miss_mask = (jnp.sum(mu, axis=1) == 0.) * 1. misses = jnp.sum(miss_mask) ## how many misses? labels = y if extract_label_indx: labels = jnp.argmax(y, axis=1) guesses = jnp.argmax(mu, axis=1) conf_matrix = confusion_matrix(labels, guesses) precision = precision_score(labels, guesses, average='macro') recall = recall_score(labels, guesses, average='macro') ## produce accuracy score measurements guess = jnp.argmax(mu, axis=1) ## gather all model/output guesses equality_mask = jnp.equal(guess, labels) * 1. ### compute raw accuracy acc = jnp.sum(equality_mask) / (y.shape[0] * 1.) ### compute hit-masked accuracy (adjusted accuracy adj_acc = jnp.sum(equality_mask * (1. - miss_mask)) / (y.shape[0] * 1.) ## output analysis statistics return conf_matrix, precision, recall, misses, acc, adj_acc

 [docs] @partial(jit, static_argnums=[2]) def measure_ACC(mu, y, extract_label_indx=True): ## measures/calculates accuracy """ Calculates the accuracy (ACC) given a matrix of predictions and matrix of targets.
 Args: mu: prediction (design) matrix; shape is (N x C) where C is number of classes and N is the number of patterns examined y: target / ground-truth (design) matrix; shape is (N x C) OR an array of class integers of length N (with "extract_label_indx = True") extract_label_indx: run an argmax to pull class integer indices from "y", assuming y is a one-hot binary encoding matrix (Default: True), otherwise, this assumes "y" is an array of class integer indices of length N Returns: scalar accuracy score """ guess = jnp.argmax(mu, axis=1) if extract_label_indx: lab = jnp.argmax(y, axis=1) acc = jnp.sum( jnp.equal(guess, lab) )/(y.shape[0] * 1.) return acc